How to Raise a Car Person: Driver Education, Car Control, and the Path to a Safer, More Engaged Young Driver

 Here is where enthusiast parents have a genuine edge.
 You know what "feel the weight transfer" means.
 You know the difference between scrubbing speed with the brakes and managing it with line and throttle.
 You can explain why looking through the corner rather than at the apex matters, not as racing theory but as a survival skill on a highway on-ramp.

-The AAA Foundation for Traffic Safety recommends at least 50 hours of supervised driving before a teenager attempts independent driving.
-Build that time across varied conditions: night driving, wet roads, highway merging, tight parking, gravel shoulders.
+AAA recommends at least 50 hours of supervised driving practice including 10 hours at night before a teenager attempts independent driving.
+The IIHS, in its GDL best-practice criteria, identifies 70 hours as the target for supervised practice requirements in strong programs.
+Both figures are pointing at the same thing: hours on the road in varied conditions, not a single number as a finish line.
+Build that time across night driving, wet roads, highway merging, tight parking, and gravel shoulders.
 Each environment teaches something different.
 And when you are in the passenger seat, coach actively.
 "You were looking at the car ahead instead of scanning to the intersection" is more useful than silence followed by a correction after the moment has passed.

 Beyond seat time, you are also the reference model.
 A household where adults drive with seatbelts on, phones down, and genuine attention to the road sends a stronger message than any school module.
 And if your teenager is ever in a situation where they need a safe ride home, they need to know they can call without catching a lecture first.
 That one piece of trust infrastructure has probably prevented more fatalities than it gets credit for.